twallema/pySODM/docs/workflow.md

 d = d[d.index.dayofweek < 5]
 ```

-Datasets used in an optimization must always be a `pd.Series` in case the model has no stratifications, or a `pd.DataFrame` with a `pd.MultiIndex` if the model has stratifications.
+Datasets used in an optimization must always be a `pd.Series`, in case the model has no dimensions, or a `pd.DataFrame` with a `pd.MultiIndex` if the model has dimensions.
 In the dataset, an index level named `time` (if the time axis consists of int/float) or `date` (if the time axis consists of dates) must always be present.
 In this tutorial, we'll use dates and thus we rename the index of our dataset `date`.

 ```
 # Index name must be data for calibration to work